Summary

 This lesson equips students with the language to handle professional disagreements.
 Activities include a warm-up discussion on conflict scenarios, vocabulary matching, a listening gap-fill, and a case study analysis.
 Students learn and practice useful phrases for setting boundaries and giving constructive feedback.
 The lesson culminates in a series of practical role-play scenarios, allowing students to apply their new skills in a safe and supportive class environment.

-- Listening comprehension: A listening exercise features a personal account of managing a difficult colleague.
-Students complete a gap-fill task to practice their listening comprehension and then answer follow-up questions to check their understanding of the key strategies mentioned.
+- A listening comprehension exercise that features a personal account of managing a difficult colleague.
+Students complete a gap-fill task and answer follow-up questions to practice their listening skills.

-- Case study analysis: Learners analyze a case study about a conflict between a meticulous planner and a procrastinating teammate.
+- A case study analysis where learners analyze a conflict between a meticulous planner and a procrastinating teammate.
 They discuss the best course of action and plan a conversation using the language and grammar points from the lesson.

 Vocabulary focus